cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry.html.md

 ~~~

-Now the application has been uploaded to Cloud Foundry, all that is left is to start the application
+Now the application has been uploaded to Cloud Foundry, all that is left is to start the application:

 ~~~ruby
 app.start!
 ~~~~

-The call to start is asynchronous, if true and a block is passed to the method then the block gets called with a URL.
+The call to start is asynchronous: if true and a block is passed to the method
+then the block gets called with a URL.
 The url is the location of a real time log that can be requested via HTTP.
-CFoundry::Client has a method named stream_url which will transfer chunked data from the server;
+CFoundry::Client has a method named stream\_url which will transfer chunked
+data from the server:

 ~~~ruby